 Chandelle.
-A Chandelle is simply a high performance climbing $180^{\circ}$ turn.
+A Chandelle is simply a high performance climbing 180° turn.
 A variation of a Chandelle is the "pitch back."

-To fly the Chandelle, establish a cruise power condition (65%) and entry speed of 150-180 MPH / 130-150 Knots.
+To fly the Chandelle, establish a cruise power condition (65%) and entry speed of 150-180 MPH / 130-150 KTS.
 Maintaining precise altitude is not required, so unload as desired to assist with acceleration.
-After obtaining entry parameters, smoothly roll to establish 30-50° of bank.
+After obtaining entry parameters, smoothly roll to establish $30-50^{\circ}$ of bank.
 After the bank is established, smoothly apply back pressure (2-3 G's).
 As the nose comes up and airspeed begins to decay in the climbing turn, advance power and mixture as required to WOT.
-For a Chandelle, the highest pitch point (approximately 30-40° nose up) should be achieved at the 90° turn point.
-Bank angle should remain constant through the first 90° of turn: cross-check visual and instrument references, as required to keep angle constant during this portion of the maneuver.
-If turning left, engine torque effects will tend to increase bank if not countered.
-Passing the 90° point, begin decreasing the bank angle.
+For a Chandelle, the highest pitch point (approximately $30-40^{\circ}$ nose up) should be achieved at the $90^{\circ}$ turn point.
+Bank angle should remain constant through the first $90^{\circ}$ of turn: cross-check visual and instrument references, as required to keep angle constant during this portion of the maneuver.
+If turning left, engine power effects will tend to increase bank if not countered.
+Passing the $90^{\circ}$ point, begin decreasing the bank angle.
 Ease back pressure as required to maintain desired pitch.
-Since airspeed is decreasing throughout the maneuver, torque effects will become more prominent.
+Since airspeed is decreasing throughout the maneuver, engine power effects will become more prominent.
 Monitor yaw (ball) and apply rudder as required to coordinate the roll out.
-While performing chandelles to the left, right rudder will eventually be required as the roll-out matures and torque effects increase.
-When performing chandelles to the right, torque effect will assist with roll-out.
+While performing chandelles to the left, right rudder will eventually be required as the roll-out matures and engine power effects increase.
+When performing chandelles to the right, engine power effects will assist with roll-out.

-The Chandelle is an asymmetric maneuver, and asymmetric maneuvering speed ( $V_A$ ) and G-limits apply.
+The Chandelle is an asymmetric maneuver, and asymmetric maneuvering speed ( $V_A$ ) and Glimits apply.
 A ground reference helps with orientation throughout the maneuver, preferably a straight line of some sort (e.g., road, high tension lines, canal, etc.).